22 of the Toughest Interview Questions and Answers

 How to answer this question - A willingness to learn about yourself and your interests is always a good sign.
 Let them know that you've spent your time off work productively so as to chart a course for your future endeavours.

 Example - “I left my last job because I realized I needed a career shift since my work had become extremely monotonous.
-I took some time off in understanding what I truly wanted to do.
+I took some time off to understand what I truly wanted to do.
 I spent my time researching the latest in technology and business, reading case studies, and improving my communication skills to be better prepared for my next opportunity.”

 1) What did you like or dislike about your previous job?